jamesbasa/Carousel-App/README.md

-# Carousel-App
+# Favorites-Gallery-App

-TODO: Summary
+This app contains galleries of some of my favorite things (just movies and shows for now).
+It contains carousels (lazy loading!), a navbar, and router.

+I used React, React Router, React Bootstrap, and React Slick to build it.

 ## How To Run

-In the `app` directory, you can run:
+1. In the `app` directory, run:

+### `npm install`

+2. Then run:

 ### `npm start`

-## TODO

-1. Add a navbar
-2. Add more carousels
-3. Add carousel titles
-4. Make it look nicer